Pride Colorful Tie Dye Unisex T-shirt- Silkscreen Personalization Available | Positive Promotions

 Personalization (broadly known as customization) consists of tailoring a service or product to accommodate specific individuals.
 It is sometimes tied to groups or segments of individuals.
 Personalization involves collecting data on individuals, including web browsing history, web cookies, and location.
 Various organizations use personalization (along with the opposite mechanism of popularization) to improve customer satisfaction, digital sales conversion, marketing results, branding, and improved website metrics as well as for advertising.
 Personalization acts as a key element in social media and recommender systems.
 Personalization influences every sector of society — be it work, leisure, or citizenship.

-Pride may be considered the opposite of shame or of humility, sometimes as proper or as a virtue, and sometimes as corrupt or as a vice.
-With a positive connotation, pride refers to a content sense of attachment toward one's own or another's choices and actions, or toward a whole group of people, and is a product of praise, independent self-reflection, and a fulfilled feeling of belonging.
-Other possible objects of pride are one's ethnicity, and one's sex identity (for example LGBT pride).
-With a negative connotation pride refers to a foolishly and irrationally corrupt sense of one's personal value, status or accomplishments, used synonymously with hubris.
+Pride is a human secondary emotion that constitutes a sense of satisfaction with one's identity, performance, or accomplishments.
+It may be considered the opposite of shame or of humility, and, depending on context, may be considered a virtue or vice.
+Pride may refer to a content sense of attachment toward one's own or another's choices and actions, or one's belonging to a group of people.
+Typically, it is a product of praise, independent self-reflection and a fulfilled feeling of belonging.
+Other possible objects of pride are one's ethnicity and one's sexual identity (for example, LGBTQ pride).
+It may also refer to foolhardiness or a corrupt, irrational sense of one's personal value, status, or accomplishments and is often in this sense used synonymously with hubris or vanity.

-While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride's fraudulent form a sin, such as is expressed in Proverbs 11:2 of the Hebrew Bible.
+While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride as a form of sin, as stated in Proverbs 11:2 of the Hebrew Bible.
 In Judaism, pride is called the root of all evil.
-When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vice it is often known to be self-idolatry, sadistic contempt, vanity, or vainglory.
+When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vice, it is often known to be self-idolatry, sadistic contempt or vainglory.

 A shirt is a cloth garment for the upper body (from the neck to the waist).